Salon owner denies Pelosi's 'setup' claims, says House Speaker 'owes the entire country an apology'

 The owner of the San Francisco salon Nancy Pelosi visited in violation of coronavirus restrictions blasted the House Speaker in an emotional online news conference Thursday, even as protesters gathered outside the Democrat's mansion and hung hair dryers and curling irons from a tree.

-Erica Kious fought back tears as she denied Pelosi’s claim the incident at eSalon was a setup, a charge the speaker leveled after the secret style session was first reported by Fox News Tuesday.
+Erica Kious fought back tears as she denied Pelosi’s claim the incident at E SalonSF was a setup, a charge the speaker leveled after the secret style session was first reported by Fox News Tuesday.
 Surveillance video images obtained by Fox News showed the 80-year-old Pelosi roaming the salon maskless in a bathrobe, even though salons had been unable to open to the public since March due to the pandemic.

 “For the Speaker of the House to go on TV and falsely claim she was set up and publicly defame me, and sent out PR firms ... in support of the Speaker’s own lies is bad enough," Kious said.
 "But for Speaker Pelosi to frame herself as a victim under a totally false narrative while small businesses and workers all over California – the state she represents in Congress – suffer and struggle just to survive is beyond shameful."